-NOTE 4: ECSP policies can restrict sharing partner ECSP's information with the EEC.

 When the bundle EAS information is provided, then;

 - If bundle EAS information included EAS bundle identifier, the ECS identifies all the EES(s) providing the same EAS bundle identifier.

 - If bundle EAS information includes a list of EASIDs, the ECS identifies the one or more EES which support all of the EASs within the same DNAI based on the EES DNAI information obtained in the EES profile.

+The ECS also determines other information that needs to be provisioned, e.g. identification of the EDN, EDN service area, EES endpoints, Bundle ID.

+If ECS does not identify any suitable EES(s) based on EDN configuration available at the ECS, UE’s location and Bundle ID the ECS determines a partner ECS that may satisfy the requirements.
+Based on ECSP policy, the ECS may use preconfigured or OAM configured information about the partner ECSs or ECS discovery via ECS-ER as specified in clause 8.17.2.3 or both.
+If required by the ECSP policies, the ECS may use service provisioning information retrieval procedure as specified in clause 8.17.2.4 to obtain service provisioning information from the partner ECS.

+NOTE 4: ECSP policies can restrict sharing partner ECSP's information with the EEC.

 2. The ECS sends a provisioning notification to the EEC.
 If the ECS has identified the relevant EES(s) information, the service provisioning notification includes the list of EDN configuration information determined in step 1.
 If the ECS has determined suitable partner ECS(s), the service provisioning notification includes a list of ECS configuration information and may include information for roaming UEs to establish PDU session with the ECS as specified in 3GPP TS 23.548 [20].
 The ECS may provide associated EES(s) information (one or more EES information) in the service provisioning response along with the bundle EAS information.